sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 Manual testing has lots of disadvantages, but is sometimes impossible to avoid.
 However, even in cases where automation is fully possible, manual exploratory testing can be useful.
 The Wikipedia page on [Exploratory Testing](https://en.wikipedia.org/wiki/Exploratory_testing) is well written and we point the reader to it.

-On the other hand, those who apply the _testing pyramid_ try to avoid the so-called *ice cream cone*.
+On the other hand, those who apply the _testing pyramid_ try to avoid the so-called *ice-cream cone anti-pattern*.
 Imagine the testing pyramid but put upside down.
 In this new version, manual testing has the largest area which means one should put more effort into manual testing (!!).

 ![Ice cream cone](img/testing-pyramid/ice_cream_cone.svg)